-So Joe has his friends and his enemies and, to a weaker extent, plays politics and sides in a constant balancing game between the seven different clans, and the sub-clans within those clans as powerful vampires jostle for positions of power within each clan.
+So Joe has his friends and his enemies and, to a weaker extent, plays politics and sides in a constant balancing game between the seven different clans, and the sub-clans within those clans, as powerful vampires jostle for elevated positions within each clan.

 I think that this background, this barely restrained explosion within the framework of Charlie Huston's Joe Pitt novels is what keeps me coming back.
 That and the characters: intense characters.
 It's all a cross between detective noir and hardboiled private eye fiction.
 Dashiell Hammet meets Mickey Spillane and both wonder who let Steve Niles the hell in the room.

 Everything about NO DOMINION would be fine and dandy with me.
-The story doesn't race like a hotrod, but moves with the sure and deadly confidence of a police cruiser prowling.
+The story doesn't race like a hotrod, but moves with the sure and deadly confidence of a prowling police cruiser.

 In NO DOMINION, there are also three different instances of page after page of monologue dregs at the bottom of the tale.
 This is such a bad way to write a story that otherwise moves sharp and fine.
 It literally jumps out of the timing of Huston's prose.